glennhenry/cs-notes/docs/backend-development/21-caching/caching.md

 - **Cache-Aside** : The application is responsible for managing the cache.
 When data is requested, the application first checks the cache, if the data is found, it is retrieved from the cache and returned to the requester.
 If the data is not in the cache (called **cache miss**), the application retrieves it from the data source, stores it in the cache for future use, and then returns it to the requester.

-- **Write-Through** : This is a cache writing strategy where, everytime data is written or updated, it is written to both cache and data source simultaneously.
+- **Write-Through** : This is a cache writing strategy where, every time data is written or updated, it is written to both cache and data source simultaneously.
 Write-through caching ensures data consistency but may have higher write latency due to the additional write operation to the data source.

 - **Write-Back** : Write-back caching involves writing or updating data in the cache first and deferring the write to the underlying data source.
-This will reduce latency compared to write-through strategy, however, this approachs introduce the risk of data loss.
+This will reduce latency compared to write-through strategy, however, this approach introduce the risk of data loss.

 - **Read-Through** : When data is requested and not found in the cache (a cache miss), the cache automatically retrieves the data from the underlying data source.
 The retrieved data is then stored in the cache and returned to the requester.